 Amy was diagnosed with cancer in 2013 and uses her experience as a creative driving force in her artwork.
 Cancer sparked her desire to create art, to write, and to advocate for other cancer fighters and survivors.
 Beyond her fine art, Amy started a blog, TaTa Wars, and published a cancer self-help book, Being Cancer Happy.
 She is working on additional books to inspire and help cancer patients.

 Amy Brock grew up surrounded by the scenic landscape of Signal Mountain, outside of Chattanooga, Tennessee.
-From a young age, she was interested in the arts.
 Amy traveled and lived in multiple cities across the United States and went on to graduate with two BS degrees in Organizational Management and Information Technology, as well as a Master in Public Health.
 In addition to her degrees, she completed years of art courses, almost completing a BFA in Drawing.
 Amy formed a business, happihare, to manage her fine art, writing, and cancer advocacy. happihare’s mission is to encourage happiness and create inspiration through written and visual works.

 Awards & Exhibitions